Yao Lab

 Assistant Professor

 Dr. Yao received her Ph.D. degree from the University of Minnesota under the supervision of Daniel Kaplan.
-She completed her postdoctoral training with John O’Shea at the National Institutes of Health.
+She completed her postdoctoral training with John O’Shea at the National Institute of Health.
 Dr. Yao joined the Department of Immunology and the Kidney Cancer Program at UT Southwestern Medical Center in 2021.
 Dr. Yao is an awardee of the NIAID New Innovators Awards (DP2) and the CPRIT First-Time, Tenure-Track Faculty Scholar Award.

 Meet the Lab